DZimo/DZimo/README.md

  >### Hello World! 👋, it's DZimo
 >I'm a Software engineer.
-I'm currently working as a freelancer as a mobile game developer.
+I'm currently working on my projects as a mobile game developer.
   * Student in Germany.
   * Game Developer.
   * Looking for Collaborations .